Deepomatic/deepocli/README.md

 printf '\n# activate deepomatic-cli autocomplete\neval "$(register-python-argcomplete deepo)"\n\n' >> ~/.bashrc
 ```

+(If it slows down your shell startup too much, you can pre-generate the completion into a static file then sourced in your `.bashrc`: that doesn't change when deepo-cli is updated (except when updating `argcomplete` itself).)

 For a more information, checkout the documentation of [argcomplete](https://github.com/kislyuk/argcomplete)

 # FAQ